pscally1005/pscally1005.github.io/_posts/recipes/chicken/2024-09-01-peanut-chili.markdown

 - carrots
 Description: If you somehow don't know by now, I am obsessed with peanut butter.
 This dish is a remix combining my <a href="/recipes/chili">Slow Cooker Chili</a> with <a href="/recipes/maafe">Maafe (African Peanut Stew)</a>.
 It has a similar flavor to my <a href="/recipes/peanut-chicken">Peanut Chili Chicken Skillet</a>, but instead served as a delicious slow cooked stew, ready for you when you get home from work.
 It's a dump and go stew, like my <a href="/recipes/chicken-stew">Crockpot Chicken Stew</a> and <a href="/recipes/chicken-noodle-stew">Chicken Noodle Stew</a>; meaning you just have to cut up the vegetables and chicken, add it to the crockpot, and have dinner ready for you.
 No other cooking required!
 Instructions:
 - Starting with your vegetables, cut your peppers and onions into a medium dice.
 Finely dice your carrots, as they're harder and will take longer to cook.
 I'm using an electric chopper here to get them fine.
-Add all vegetables to the pot of a slow cooker<br><br>
+Add all vegetables to the pot of a slow cooker

-- Dice your chicken thighs into bite sized cubes, and add to the pot as well<br><br>
+- Dice your chicken thighs into bite sized cubes, and add to the pot as well

 - Drain and rinse your cans of beans, and add to the pot.
-Dump in the cans of crushed and diced tomatoes as well<br><br>
+Dump in the cans of crushed and diced tomatoes as well

 - Add in the powdered peanut butter, chili powder, cumin, cocoa powder, and ground ginger.
-Add in the gochujang, soy sauce, and minced garlic as well<br><br>
+Add in the gochujang, soy sauce, and minced garlic as well

 - Mix everything fully together, cover, and cook on low for 6 hours, or until the vegetables are tender and the chicken is fully cooked
 ---